Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- If there exist shutdown enemies and new enemies are shutdown in another action, then the player loses immediately.
 	- ~~If more than one enemy is shutdown on the battlefield, the player loses immediately.~~ (might be too restrictive, I will follow this personally.)
 	- Note that if you have one enemy shutdown, the charmed one might make another shutdown so you lose immediately according to the rule.
 So be careful.
+- **Skill Clause**
+	- Equipping the skill Stop Ward is prohibited.
+	- If a class can learn a skill by himself, then he can't equip the skill if the learning level is higher than class' current level.
+For example, you can't transfer Clarity 2 to Spellblade at level 18 since Spellblade can learn it at level 21.
+(2020/9/30)
+- **Jewelry Clause**
+	- Only two necklaces of denam and catiua, warrior/defender ring and those craftable from Jewelry 1 (except warrior/defender band) are allowed.
+Since normal enemies only use them.
+(2020/9/30)
 - **Grinding Clause**
     - Grinding for experience is not allowed.
     - Highest level in player's party <= lowest level in enemies.